GrinonBarrett/Taksidos/Placeholder Creature.md

 [Prcp] 7  (+2)
 [Empy] 9  (+3)

-**Languages**: Nrals don't speak.
+**Languages**: Artificicheirs don't speak.

 **Hover Speed**: It may hover up to 5 yards per move.

 **Unarmed Attacks**;

- • Claw: The artificicheir may punch a creature within 1 yard.
+ • Punch: The artificicheir may punch a creature within 1 yard.
+This is a melee force attack.

+ • Scratch: The artificicheir may attempt to scratch a foe within 1 foot.
+This is a melee cutting attack.

  • Crush: It may crush a creature it is grappling, so long as it is a smaller size.
-This is a melee crushing attack with a bonus equal to its [Body] bonus for the purpose of.
+This is a melee crushing attack with a bonus equal to its [Body] bonus for the purpose of determining if it is a critical hit.

 -----